ufengger/bibtex-all/docs/Rabiner_tutor_HMM.rst

 **Problem 3**: How do we adjust the model parameters :math:`\lambda = (A, B,
 \pi)` to maximize :math:`P(\mathcal{O} \mid \lambda)`?

-Problem 1 is the evaluation problem, namely given a model and asequence of observations, how do we compute the probability that the observed sequence was produced by the model.
+Problem 1 is the evaluation problem, namely given a model and a sequence of observations, how do we compute the probability that the observed sequence was produced by the model.
 We can also view the problem as one of scoring how well a given model matches a given observation sequence.
 The latter viewpoint is